How to check a car from the Netherlands?

 - Reliable, when mileage is authentic.
 Current odometer reading is higher then last odometer reading from NAP registry.

-- Unbelievable, when mileage is falsified and rolled back.
+- Unreliable, when mileage is falsified and rolled back.
 Current odometer reading is lower then last odometer reading from NAP registry.

 - Do not reported to NAP Program, when National Mileage Registry does not have information about mileage records for the car.